They say moving house is one of the most stressful moments in your life. There’s no sugar coating this, they’re probably right.

 7. Stagger your arrival

-If you’re moving in with several housemates, there probably won’t be room for everyone to park nearby all at once.
+If you’re moving in with several housemates, there might not be room for everyone to park nearby all at once.
 Even if there is, you’ll be laden with boxes and bumping into each other in the halls and doorways.

 8. Come armed with questions

-When you’re shown the gas and electricity meters, take a picture so you have a record of the readings for the provider you’ve (hopefully) already signed up for.
+When you’re shown the gas and electricity meters, take a picture so you have a record of the readings for the supplier.

 You should also be given an inventory and schedule of condition that records what’s in the house and any existing damage.
 If you find anything that’s not noted down, take a picture and get it added to the list, to avoid potential problems when you leave.